dovahkiin0022/representations/README.md

 * yield_strength_original.csv - The yield strength dataset from the paper [Comprehensive data compilation on the mechanical properties of refractory high-entropy alloys](https://doi.org/10.1016/j.dib.2018.10.071)
 * yield_strength.csv - The yield strength dataset obtained after removal of less frequently occuring elements from yield_strength_original.csv

+## Figures

+All the figures depicting the results from the various tests performed are contained in this folder.

 ## Files from GTDL paper